 Inquests & Inquiries

-Michael is an assistant editor of the Journal of Observational Pain and co-editor of Medical Treatment: Decisions and the Law, 3rd edition.
+Michael is a contributing co-author of Medical Treatment: Decisions and the Law, 4th edition.

 experience & expertise

 Michael represents the full range of Interested Persons, including NHS Trusts, individual clinicians, nursing homes, and families, at Article 2 and jury Inquests, particularly where significant clinical issues are involved.

 Mental health services comprise a large proportion of his practice, often dealing with scrutiny of alleged systemic failures in care and issues over mental capacity.
 He also advises on Judicial Review of Coroners’ decisions.